 Ash Lawn Opera Festival, Baltimore Opera, Des Moines Metro Opera, Opera Saratoga, and Utah Festival Opera.

-Elizabeth Curtis, Robert Grayson, Clarity James, Julian Kwok, Joanna Levy, and Klara Meyers.
+Lori Bade, Elizabeth Curtis, Robert Grayson, Clarity James, Julian Kwok, Joanna Levy, Klara Meyers, Patricia O'Neill, and Loraine Sims.

 Michael Borowitz, Lisa Harer de Calvo, John Douglas, James Harp, JoAnn Kulesza, Danielle Orlando, Michele Scanlon, and William Yannuzzi.